 Go to AIO WP migration > Import, then scroll to the “file” option.
 And choose the localhost backup file and upload.
 Please increase the upload file size limit if the file size exceeds the allowed size.

 This upload may take a few minutes, depending on the backup file size, server speed, and internet speed.

-After successful upload of the files, you can log in using the localhost ID and passwords.
+After successfully uploading the files, you can log in using the localhost ID and passwords.
 Now your localhost website is live on the internet.

 We can also move a WordPress website manually from localhost to the live server.
 You have to perform a little technical task to do this.

-In this, we’ve to download all the WordPress files, MySQL database and upload them to the live server.
+To move the WordPress website without the help of a plugin, download all the WordPress files and MySQL database and upload them to the live server.
 Let’s understand how to perform this action.